 Recipes for surviving blog contains advice for healthy living for refugees who have survived immigration, discrimination, suicide, and sexual abuse.

+Please support your local/independent bookstore.
+They can order my book.
 If you cannot afford to buy my books, contact me below and I will send you a copy, no strings attached.
 Stories and knowledge should be for everyone.

 Thuy Rocco is the author of The Last Surviving Child: A Memoir, a collection of stories and poems about her refugee journey from the darkest moments of death, poverty, racism, discrimination, abuse, and depression to a life of survival and hope.
 As a child refugee from Vietnam, she lost all of her siblings and her father.
 Her mother braved seven journeys to escape their war-torn country.
 After several years in refugee camps, Thuy arrived in the U.S. in 1984 and grew up in poverty.
 After learning English as a young child, she became an interpreter for her family and their hope.